 Ms. Sanford is a member of the American College of Real Estate Lawyers, the premier organization of distinguished U.S. real estate lawyers.

-Ms. Sanford is deeply committed to her pro bono real estate and land use transactional practice, where she assists nonprofits in acquiring, leasing, developing and preserving land.
-Her clients include park development, community development and affordable housing organizations such as the Downtown Women’s Center, T.R.U.S.T.
+Ms. Sanford is deeply committed to pro bono work, where she assists nonprofits in acquiring, leasing, developing and preserving land.
+Her clients include park development, homelessness and affordable housing organizations such as Skid Row Housing Trust, the Downtown Women’s Center, T.R.U.S.T.
 South LA and the Los Angeles River Revitalization Corporation.
 In 2010, she represented the Charles Drew University of Science and Medicine in its bond financing workout and the restructuring of its board of directors.
-She also represents high profile non-profit organizations such as the Liberty Hill Foundation, Heal the Bay and Homeboy Industries in lease negotiations.
+She also represents high-profile nonprofit organizations such as the Liberty Hill Foundation, Earthjustice, Heal the Bay and Homeboy Industries in lease negotiations.

 Ms. Sanford graduated from UCLA School of Law, where she completed the program in Public Interest Law and Policy, chaired the Public Interest Law Foundation and was a Hagman Land Use and Planning Scholar.
 Ms. Sanford joined Munger Tolles in 2005 after completing a term as a judicial extern for Judge Stephen Reinhardt of the U.S. Circuit Court of Appeals for the Ninth Circuit.
-Before attending law school, Ms. Sanford worked for three years on urban environmental policy matters at the Environmental Defense Fund.
+Before attending law school, Ms. Sanford worked on urban environmental policy matters at Environmental Defense Fund.